-This former centre of the watch industry is still of global significance today and has been a UNESCO World Heritage site for over 10 years now.
+Situated at an altitude of 1,000 meters above sea level, built as regularly as a chessboard, this city is marked by its unique watchmaking industry and tradition which is listed as UNESCO World Heritage site.
+If you climb up to the Espacité Tower or participate in a guided tour, you can appreciate this special chessboard design even better.
 It is well worth a visit, for fans of watches as much as for aficionados of architecture.
-La Chaux-de-Fonds surprises with its unique cityscape and is the birthplace of “Le Corbusier”, an icon of architecture whose work has featured on the prestigious UNESCO list since 2016.
+La Chaux-de-Fonds surprises with its unique cityscape and is the birthplace of «Le Corbusier», an icon of architecture whose work has featured on the prestigious UNESCO list since 2016.

 Tip 2: Architecture and cityscape

 Following a fire in 1794, the city was rebuilt in a chessboard pattern.
 The apartments and workshops were closely connected in those days, and the large windows of the manufactories attest to the key importance of daylight to the work done at the workbenches.